jhrv/kubeaware/README.md

 ## acknowledgements

-This was heavily inspired by https://github.com/jonmosco/kube-ps1, and does currently just contain a subset of the features.
+This was heavily inspired by https://github.com/jonmosco/kube-ps1, and does currently just contain a subset of the features